Volkswagen Touran Review 2025: Price, specs & boot space

 The second row is easily accessed, too.
 There are three individual seats back there, each big enough to accommodate an adult.
 They’re all equally sized and a flat floor means there’s plenty of foot room, so there needn’t be any arguments about who sits where.

 It’s fair to say that the rear-most seats aren’t quite as spacious and you’ll have to be prepared for a clamber to reach them.
-That said, they’re more usable than those offered in rivals and even adults will find a surprising amount of space back there once in position.
+That said, they’re more usable than those offered by rivals and even adults will find a surprising amount of space back there once in position.

 If you’re looking to transport young children, the Touran offers no fewer than five Isofix points, which makes fitting a child seat easier.